ColauttiLab/RCrashCourse_Book/README.md

 **Disclaimer**: The *first edition* was a work in progress.
 We are able to release this content for free (online) and at a limited cost (print + e-book) by avoiding large publishers and costly services including proofreaders and copy editors.
 Please expect more errors than a traditional publisher.
 Help us improve the content by purchasing a copy, .

 **Support Us**: Book purchases support future content development including proofreading, language translation, and new print and online content.
+You can also make a donation through paypal: <https://www.paypal.me/ColauttiLab>

 For the latest news, see: